aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 This causes problems with our optimistic UI.
 If a user clicks the favorite button multiple times in quick succession, multiple server actions will fire, and the final value won't update until all of them are done.

 We might want to add some timeout logic to prevent this.
-Howver, it is a known drawback of Server Actions, and we might as well wait for improvements from the Next.js team.
+However, it is a known drawback of Server Actions, and we might as well wait for improvements from the Next.js team.

 ### The Next.js Approach